dxw/playbook/playbook.md

 ### Data protection

 Though dxw doesn't control much personal data, our clients generally do.
 And some of it may be held on sites that we host.
-Everyone at dxw has a responsibily to keep that data safe, and process it in accordance to the [data protection principles](https://www.gov.uk/data-protection/the-data-protection-act).
+Everyone at dxw has a responsibility to keep that data safe, and process it in accordance to the [data protection principles](https://www.gov.uk/data-protection/the-data-protection-act).

 In particular, we: